Abstract Review Categories

 651. Multiple Myeloma and Plasma Cell Dyscrasias: Basic and Translational

 Basic and translational studies of multiple myeloma, MGUS, amyloidosis and other plasma cell dyscrasias.
 Includes interactions of myeloma cells with the microenvironment, such as bone, and with the immune system, and use of pre-clinical models to investigate pathophysiology and therapies.
-Basic mechanistic investigations of neoplastic transformation at a genetic/epigenetic/gene expression/metabolic or signal transduction level may be better suited to 603, and pharmacologic development of new therapeutic agents to 605.
+Basic mechanistic investigations of neoplastic transformation at a genetic/epigenetic/gene expression/metabolic or signal transduction level may be better suited for 603, and pharmacologic development of new therapeutic agents for 605.

-Clinical retrospective/observational or epidemiological studies of risk factors, diagnosis, complications, treatment of complications, prognosis, quality-of-life, and analysis of diagnostic or prognostic biomarkers including “omics” in multiple myeloma.
-For clinical and epidemiological studies in MGUS, amyloidosis, or other non-myeloma plasma cell dyscrasias see 654.
-For health services or outcomes research see 902 or 905.
+Clinical and epidemiological studies of risk factors, diagnosis, complications, treatment, prognosis, quality-of-life, and analysis of diagnostic or prognostic biomarkers including “omics” in MGUS, amyloidosis, and other plasma cell dyscrasias (not including multiple myeloma).
+For health services and quality improvement studies, see 902; and for outcomes research, including registry or Real-World studies, see 907.

-653. Multiple Myeloma: Prospective Therapeutic Trials
+653. Multiple Myeloma: Clinical and Epidemiological

-Clinical and epidemiological studies of risk factors, diagnosis, complications, treatment (prospective or observational), prognosis, quality-of-life, and analysis of diagnostic or prognostic biomarkers including “omics” in MGUS, amyloidosis, and other plasma cell dyscrasias (not including multiple myeloma).
-For multiple myeloma clinical and epidemiological studies see 652 and 653.
-For health services or outcomes research, see 902 or 905.
+Clinical or epidemiological studies of risk factors, diagnosis, complications, treatment of complications, prognosis, quality-of-life, and analysis of diagnostic or prognostic biomarkers including “omics” in multiple myeloma.
+For clinical and epidemiological studies in MGUS, amyloidosis, or other non-myeloma plasma cell dyscrasias, see 652.
+For clinical treatment trials, see 654-655.
+For health services and quality improvement studies, see 902; and for outcomes research, including registry or Real-World studies, see 907.

 700s - Transplantation and Adoptive Cell Therapies